Here are 5 of the biggest mistakes you can make when trying to leaf peep in the Smoky Mountains

 As good as those drives in the Smokies are, there is no better drive through the mountains than Newfound Gap Road, which is open year-round, weather permitting.
 Connecting Gatlinburg to Cherokee, North Carolina, the road features overlooks with some of the best views in the mountains.
 As a bonus, the Cherokee side of the National Park is the best place to see elk.

-The road has been opened in the wake of the flooding, but it’s probably a good idea to check road closings in the National Park before heading out.
+The road was reopened and then later closed in the wake of recent flooding, however it should reopen by the end of September 2025.
+So, always check road closings in the National Park before heading out.

 The annual change to fall colors in the Smokies each year is one of the great natural wonders of the mountains.
 It is an awe-inspiring event that can turn each of us – and our cell phone cameras – into artists.
 While bigger things are happening in the mountains this fall than leaf peeping, there are still opportunities to get out and properly enjoy the natural beauty.